inet-framework/inet-showcases/visualizer/networkpathactivity/doc/index.rst

 Nodes are of the type :ned:`AodvRouter`, and are placed randomly on the scene.
 One of the nodes is the ``source`` node which will be pinging the ``destination`` node.
-The communication ranges of the nodes have been chosen so that the network is connected but nodes can typically only communicate by using multi-hop paths.
+The communication ranges of the nodes have been chosen so that the network is connected, but nodes can typically only communicate by using multi-hop paths.
 The nodes will also randomly roam within predefined borders.